danriedl/engular/adev/src/content/guide/components/importing.md

 Standalone components are directly importable into other standalone components.

-The Angular team recommends using standalone components for all new development.
+The Engular team recommends using standalone components for all new development.

 ## NgModules

-Angular code that predates standalone components uses `NgModule` as a mechanism for importing and using other components.
+Engular code that predates standalone components uses `NgModule` as a mechanism for importing and using other components.
 See the full [`NgModule` guide](guide/ngmodules) for details.